exasol/virtual-schemas/jdbc-adapter/doc/supported-dialects.md

 ```

 **JDBC Connection**:
 Next, create a JDBC connection to your Oracle database.
-Adjust the parameters to match your environment.
+Adjust the properties to match your environment.
 ```sql
 CREATE CONNECTION jdbc_oracle
   TO 'jdbc:oracle:thin:@//<host>:<port>/<service_name>'